donalmurtagh/runtime-datasources/README.md

 1. The name of the Spring bean that will be registered for this datasource.
 If a Spring bean with this name already exists, an exception will be thrown
+2. Defines the implementation class of the Spring bean.
+This class must implement the `javax.sql.DataSource` interface.
-2. A closure that defines the properties of this datasource.
+3. A closure that defines the properties of this datasource.
 At a minimum, the properties shown in the example above should be provided.
 This closure supports the same properties as the closure that is used to set datasource properties at compile-time in <tt>DataSource.groovy</tt>
-3. The third argument defines the implementation class of the Spring bean.
-This class must implement the `javax.sql.DataSource` interface.

 ## Remove a DataSource